Chaste/chaste-smb-workshop-materials-2025/README.md

-# chaste-smb-workshop-materials-2025
+# Chaste Tutorial at 2025 SMB Meeting

-Materials for the 2025 Chaste tutorial at the Open VT workshop at the 2025 SMB Meeting
+A directory of materials for the July 2025 Chaste Tutorial at the OPEN VT workshop in Edmundton, Canada.

+The main Chaste repository can be found [here](https://github.com/Chaste/Chaste).

+TBC